 2. In any case where the employee's relation to the case arose from the proper performance of the duties of the employee's City position, provided that the employee may accept witness fees and reimbursements.
 Such leave will be contingent upon the employee refunding to the City any witness fees that have been received.

-H. Military Duty
+E. Military Duty

-I. Olympic Competition
+F. Olympic Competition

 Pursuant to Minnesota State Law, a City employee is entitled to leave without loss of pay to participate as a qualified member of the United States Olympic team for an athletic competition in a sport sanctioned by the International Olympic Committee, provided that the period of such paid leave will not exceed the period of the official training camp and competition combined or ninety calendar days a year, whichever is less.
-(CSC 10-15-87)
+(CSC 10/15/87)

-J. Bone Marrow Donors
+G. Bone Marrow and Organ Donors

-Pursuant to Minnesota State Law, a qualified City employee who seek to undergo a medical procedure to donate bone marrow is entitled to paid leave for up to forty hours.
+Pursuant to Minnesota State Law, an employee is entitled to leave without loss of pay who seeks to undergo a medical procedure to donate bone marrow or to donate an organ.
 Appropriate medical verification shall be required.

-K. Investigatory Leave (CSC 2/24/09)
+(CSC 12/15/15)

 H. Investigatory Leave